aligh4/lookingglassproject/ReadMe.txt

 Alternatively this can be run using the terminal using the following commands:

-For Chrome based test: mvn test-Doption �chrome�
+For Chrome based test:> mvn test -Dentry=chrome
-For Firefox based test� mvn test-Doption �firefox�
+For Firefox based test:> mvn test -Dentry=firefox